-The Moline Housing Authority, Moline, IL, Did Not Always Follow HUD's Requirements and Its Own Policies Regarding the Administration of Its Program
+The Goshen Housing Authority, Goshen, IN, Failed To Follow HUD’s and Its Own Requirements Regarding the Administration of Its Program

 Read our periodic advisories issued for industry professionals with information and guidance on fraud related issues and lessons learned or best practices to prevent waste, fraud, abuse and mismanagement.